 Home Grown – Single Origin Beer

-Our home grown beer range has been a great success.
+Our homegrown beer range has been a great success.
 So this season we have increased our crop size to keep up with demand.
-It’s been a great season and we are set to havest our Wheat in January, Barley at the start of February and Maize in April.
-The Hops are producing a beautiful crop this year with the high rainfall and cooler conditions it’s going to be a bumper year……..
-We’ve also extended our Hop Farm planting more varieties of hops including Saaz, Chinook, Tettnang, Golding and Fuggles, as well as our original planting of Pride of Ringwood and now we harvest our first crop this year of Willamette and what a bumper crop, the hop flowers will be used in our Pale Ale.
+It’s been a great season and we are set to harvest our Wheat in January, Barley at the start of February and Maize in April.
+The Hops are producing a beautiful crop this year even with the challenges of drought…….. varieties of hops including Saaz, Chinook, Tettnang, Golding and Fuggles, as well as our original planting of Pride of Ringwood and now we harvest our first crop this year of Willamette and what a bumper crop, the hop flowers will be used in our Pale Ale.

 Development of the Cream Ale has been interesting process.
 Finding the right corn to grown in Strathbogies climate.
 We have a short season and no irrigation but our search has paid off producing a beautiful healthy crop of corn.
 The corn is then de-cobbed and dried in an air dryer and stored ready to make beer.
 Our end goal is to make a Gluten Free Beer with the maize – so much to do so little time….